ENCCS/hpda-python/content/GPU-computing.rst

 Numba ``@vectroize`` will produce a ufunc-like object.
 This object is a close analog but not fully compatible with a regular NumPy ufunc.
 Generating a ufunc for GPU requires the explicit type signature and  target attribute.

-.. demo:: ufunc
+.. demo:: Numba ufunc

-   Let's revisit our example during the episode of opeimization.
+   Let's revisit our example during the episode of optimization.

    .. tabs::